Mixing times via super-fast coupling: Super-fast coupling

 \subsection{Label-to-location and label-to-label transpositions.}

 One of the possible coupling constructions was described in \cite{af}.
-There, at each step, a card $\fbox{\bf a}$ and a location $i$ were selected at random, and the transposition $\ll \fbox{\bf a},i \gg$ that moves card $\fbox{\bf a}$ to location $i$ was applied in both processes, $A_t$ and $B_t$.
-That is we used $Q\times P$ association for both decks.
+There, at each step, a card $\fbox{\bf a}$ and a location $i$ were selected at random, and the transposition $\ll \fbox{\bf a},i \gg$ that moves card $\fbox{\bf a}$ to location $i$ in both the top and the bottom processes, $A_t$ and $B_t$, was applied at each iteration.
+That is, we used $Q\times P$ association for both decks.
 Clearly, this coupling slows down significantly when the number of discrepancies is small enough, thus producing an upper bound of order $O(n^2)$, instead of $O(n\log{n})$.
-An equivalent result can be achieved by first randomly selecting a card $\fbox{\bf a}$, and then applying transposition $\ll \fbox{\bf a},i \gg$ with location $i$ selected at random, {\it if $\fbox{\bf a}$ is not coupled}, and applying transposition $\ll \fbox{\bf a}, \fbox{\bf b} \gg$ of cards $\fbox{\bf a}$ and $\fbox{\bf b}$ in both processes, for a randomly selected card $\fbox{\bf b}$, {\it if $\fbox{\bf a}$ is coupled}. i.e. in the situation when $\fbox{\bf a}$ is at the same location for both processes, $A_t$ and $B_t$.
-The second coupling is important, as it can be improved to match the correct $O(n\log{n})$ order for mixing time.
-The improvement comes in the form of a combinatorial trick similar to the one used by Euler in computing the number of permutations of $n$ elements with all elements displaced.
+0.2 in